Alaydriem/streamfly/README.md

-# streamfly
+# StreamFly

-Streamfly aims to be a stream-oriented Pub/Sub framework.
+StreamFly aims to be a stream-oriented Pub/Sub framework.

 ## Quickstart